-SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSI/ROR/RAP) will be prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.
+SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSIR/ROR/RAP) has been prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.

 Year 1 (Oct.
 2020 – Sept.
 2021): Enroll the Site in the Illinois Environmental Protection Agency (IEPA) Site Remediation Program (SRP) and submit reports for review and approval; issue final Analysis of Brownfield Cleanup Alternatives (ABCA); begin quarterly community meetings (Spring 2021); and begin preparing project plans and specifications.

 Year 3 (Oct.
 2022 – Sept.
-2023): Complete permitting and TCE cleanup; keep community informed of cleanup start and progress; submit documentation to the IEPA upon completion of cleanup.
+2023): Issue bid to select contractor; complete permitting and TCE cleanup; keep community informed of cleanup start and progress; submit documentation to the IEPA upon completion of cleanup.